Beginners Guide for ACX NarratorsJuly 24, 2019

 AKA: Something to connect your microphone to your PC.
 If you’re using a USB microphone, you will not need an interface.
 There are pros and cons to using a USB microphone.
 No interface is one of the big pros.

-- Focusrite Scarlett Solo USB Audio Interface with Pro Tools
+- Focusrite Scarlett USB Audio Interface (Some bundles come with cords and headphones)

 You’re probably going to be doing your own editing to start and you’ll want to listen to yourself.
 The better the headphones, the more you’ll catch.
 This is one of those places where you’re going to hear any issues with your sound.
 Don’t skimp if you can.

 Comfort is a consideration.
 You will be wearing these headphones for hours.
-And extra $20 might be worth it to save your ears some pain and sweat.
+An extra $20 might be worth it to save your ears some pain and sweat.

 Do not use earbuds!
 Even if they’re shiny high-end ones.
 You want sound quality that’s better than average at a minimum.